Michaelszeng/6.8210-Underactuated-Robotics-Notes/Appendix - Tips for Hand-solving.md

  - $f(x,u)$ is $n \times 1$

 When manually solving for $u^*(x)$ (given a cost-to-go function), you can remove all terms from the right-hand-side that do not have $u$ terms.

+# Matrix Calculus

+The derivative of a funtion w.r.t a columnn vector is a row vector.